 Cheapside and Church Street

-You will find Cheapside just off Fishergate, home to Preston Flag Market and the Harris Museum and Art Gallery.
+You will find Cheapside just off Fishergate, home to Preston Flag Market and the Harris Museum Art Gallery and Library .
 Not only does the museum's gift shop sell Preston souvenirs and gifts, it also sells lovely handmade and one-of-a-kind items from local crafters.
 Cheapside is also home to Thos Yates Jeweller, founded in 1822 and tucked inside a stunning building from the 1500s.

 Where Fishergate high street transitions into Church Street, you will find gems such as Action Records - an independent record shop and a haven for music enthusiasts.
 Church street also houses niche independent stores, including a fishing store.